All our Summer University short courses will be announced and open for applications soon. Register your interest below

 Summer University could be for you if you would like to:

-A wide range of courses are available across many subject areas.
+Choose from a range of courses across many subject areas.
 Whatever your interests and ambitions, we have something for you.
-All courses are delivered at our Middlesbrough campus.
+All courses are delivered online.

-We have a range of accredited and non-accredited courses and workshops for you to choose from.
-If you complete an accredited course, you will receive a certificate of credit.
+We have a range of accredited courses for you to choose from - if you complete an accredited course, you receive a certificate of credit.

 If you choose to study an accredited course, you can access Student Services and receive support with financial matters, health and wellbeing, careers and counselling.

 Fees are waived if you have been given a conditional offer from Teesside University based on passing a Summer University module.